Erechtheus/fimda/HOW-TO-WRAP-A-SERVICE.md

 ## Integration into UIMA architecture

-In its core, the UIMA interface is build on a CAS representation for the resulting NLP annotations and an annotation engine.
+Essentially, the UIMA interface is build on a CAS representation for the resulting NLP annotations and an annotation engine.
 Both can be defined via *descriptor files* that are later used to generate respective Java classes for annotations and annotator engines.
 Objects of these classes are called to produce annotation entities in the required format.